djiang2001/FinalProject2/README.md

 # <b> Final Project: Warriors Unknown Maze </b>
 Welcome to WUM by Dahong Jiang and Anne Zhang
+## WHAT IS IT?
+* Travel through a maze to get to a room.
+You will encounter enemies so don't be afraid to shoot!
+When you get to the room there will be enemies and a boss.
+You can always go back into the maze for boosts of health and more spears.
+GOAL: KILL THE BOSS.
 ## HOW TO PLAY!
 * Get familiar with the WASD keys (thats how you move!)
 * To shoot click with your mouse whatever direction you want your spear to go!